Applications for all doctoral programs in Psychology must be submitted by December 1st.

 A: Only the GRE general test is required.
 However, if you were not a psychology major or if you attended a university or college that is not well known, a high score on the psychology area subject test may help verify your preparation for the Ph.D. curriculum.

-A: No. Only about 20% of out entering students previously have earned a graduate degree.
+A: No more than 20% of students entering in the past 10 years previously have earned a graduate degree.

 A: It depends.
 Faculty who teach similar courses will examine your syllabi and make a recommendation to our Graduate Training Committee.
 If you receive an offer of admission, you are welcome to ascertain what will transfer prior to making a decision about entering our programs.